-Solution: Your coloring cutie may be a Picasso in the making, but all is for nought when a specific crayon color has gone missing.
-Help keep kiddo organizaed with this adorable DIY crayon caddy, explained by How Stuff Works.
+Solution: Your coloring cutie may be a Picasso in the making, but all is for naught when a specific crayon color has gone missing.
+Help keep your kid organized with this adorable DIY crayon caddy, explained by How Stuff Works.
 Simply cover a tissue or sandwich bag box with dot stickers and drop the crayon collection inside.
 The box is the perfect size for small hands and the perfect solution for frustrated parents.

 Problem: Favorite bedtime reads are hard to find stuffed into a bookshelf.

 Solution: Tots love books, and they love to pick out their own books during story time.
 Bookshelves can be too tall (and dangerous if you have a climber on your hands), so your best bet is to keep your little one's literature at eye level.
 This easy-to-make book swing makes book selecting a walk in the park.
 For how-to instructions, visit the Penny Carnival blog.

 Problem: The baby dolls have more clothes than you do.

 Solution: Keeping kiddo's doll clothes fresh and wrinkle free doesn't work when they're stuffed in the bottom of the toy bin (or in a plastic baggie).
 Store and display the cute threads by fitting a bamboo stick or wooden dowel through the side of a plastic laundry basket.
 Ta-da!

 Problem: Between the wooden trains, track and train table, there’s just no room to actually play in the playroom.